 - We may be your ONLY choice for two doses of Neopar vaccines given prior to adoption, and professional care standard, including regular wellness exams with fecal analysis while owned by us in our nursery!

-- This means that we have provided veterinary care equal to 3 vet visits by the recommended 10 weeks age of adoption, and you don't pay for veterinary care that we have already done!•Buy an older puppy and you can save hundreds by skipping additional vet visits to complete the entire puppy shot schedule!
+- This means that we have provided veterinary care equal to 4 vet visits by 10 weeks age, and you don't pay for veterinary care that we have already done!
+Buy an older puppy and you can save hundreds by skipping additional vet visits to complete the entire puppy shot schedule!
 You may not need an immediate vet visit after purchase unless you choose, although we provide a written health guarantee with this legal right.

-- Up to 50% of puppies adopted through public shelter adoption programs, and 30% of puppies world wide from novice care givers, die from viruses after huge vet bills.
-Shouldn't your puppy be a HealthyPup with proper vaccines and wellness exam ALREADY DONE beginning at 5 weeks of age?
+- Many have speculated in past years that up to 50% of puppies adopted through public shelter adoption programs, and 30% of puppies world wide from novice care givers, die from viruses after huge vet bills.
+Shouldn't your puppy be a HealthyPup with proper vaccines and wellness exam ALREADY DONE beginning at 4 weeks of age?

 These pups are subject to quarantine and HealthyPups nursery care standard while owned by us.
 The age of the puppy you purchase determines how much of the veterinary care and puppy shot schedule has already been done prior to purchase.
 3 WEEKS- fecal analysis, worming, meds if needed, ivomec topical.
-5 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Neopar vaccine.
-7 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
-10 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Neopar vaccine.
-12 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
-14 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
-16 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine, Rabies vaccine.
+4 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Neopar vaccine.
+6 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine. .
+6 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
+8 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.10 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Neopar vaccine.
+13 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
+16 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
+Rabies vaccine.
 20 WEEKS- fecal analysis, worming, meds if needed, ivomec topical, cocciastat, Nobivac vaccine.
 After the 20 week vaccines are complete, pets only need to go to the vet for vaccines once per year.
 Most people buy cheapest, cutest, closest puppies with no regard for care standard.
-This is why an estimated 50% spend more at the vet immediately after purchasing a puppy than they paid for the puppy, and 1 of 3 go home and die.This is also why public shelters are being closed and entire populations of dogs killed to stop spread of disease that should not have happened.
+This is why I would guesstimate that up to 50% spend more at the vet immediately after purchasing a puppy than they paid for the puppy, and 1 of 3 go home and die.This is also why public shelters are often closed down and entire populations of dogs killed to stop spread of disease that should not have happened.
 Very few pets have been vaccinated properly from 5 weeks of age!
-This is why so many puppies and even older adult dogs are dying now from distemper, and other mutated viruses in epidemic proportions, AFTER huge vet bills.
+This is why so many puppies and even older adult dogs are dying now from parrvo, distemper, and other mutated viruses in epidemic proportions, AFTER huge vet bills.
 Shouldn't YOUR puppy be a HealthyPup?
-Our record speaks for itself; 0 pets lost to viral illnesses for many years now!

 •Our puppies have begun their proper CRATE TRAINING (NOT confusing pad or paper training in the home of an inexperienced pet owner).